EQI Home | Emotional Intelligence

 I don't know how she feels, but I wish her good luck in any case.
 There is something else which I may write more about some day.
 It was a letter she wrote to me about the MSCEIT test.
 It sounded like she was already a psychologist.
 She didn't sound like a teenager.
 And she sounded like she was afraid one of her "superiors" (as she called her professors) would figure out that she had written the letter one day and punish her.

-And she didn't even have her name on that letter either.
+She didn't even have her name on that letter either.
 I feel really sad about it all.
 Yet I also feel somewhat affirmed.
 It shows me again that psychology programs attract people with emotional problems but they don't help the people with their own personal issues.
-And they sometimes de-sensitize sensitive people and turn them into something like theoretical robots.
-Speaking from experience, they also do little or nothing to help people with their personal insecurities and instead often create people who are defensive about the title of being called "psychologists."
+And they sometimes de-sensitize sensitive people and flatten their emotional range.
+Speaking from experience, they also do little to help the students with their personal insecurities.

 Sept 18, 2005